tymakat/ai-chatbot-gtecom/README.md

 1. Currently the project can only be tested from the root folder of the repository.
 A better implementation would be to implement logic for fetching the path to the project's root folder at runtime.

 2. No specific versions of libraries in the `requirements.txt`.
 Due to the limited deadline, specific versions for the third-party libraries were not provided.
 This can cause problems in the distant future.

+### Logging
+The logging file is located at /implementation/logs.
+There you can find your conversation history, including sent and received messages, as well as occured errors (if any).